Trump CEA Projections Tracker

 Implied Revenue Levels

-Although CEA did not project revenue levels explicitly, we can approximate them based on CEA’s projected changes in primary deficits and the details behind those projections.3
+Although CEA did not project revenue levels explicitly, we can approximate them based on CEA’s projected changes in primary deficits and the details behind those projections.4

 As a share of the economy, CEA projections implied revenue will remain steady around 17% of GDP through 2029 and grow to 17.7% of GDP by 2034.
-These figures are in line with actual revenue – an estimated 17.2% of GDP in 2025 – and CRFB’s Adjusted August 2025 Baseline, driven by the fact that higher assumed output boosts both the numerator (revenue) and denominator (GDP) in the equation.
+These figures are in line with actual revenue and revenue projections – as CEA’s above-consensus revenue projections are roughly offset by their above-consensus GDP projections.

 Deficit Impact of OBBBA

 CEA estimated OBBBA will increase deficits by $1.8 trillion on a dynamic basis through 2034, with dynamic feedback covering over half of the $4.0 trillion conventional cost.
+CBO included a dynamic estimate of OBBBA in its February 2026 Baseline, which projects the law will cost slightly $4.2 trillion through 2034 on a dynamic basis (more than their $4.1 trillion conventional estimate).
 Other dynamic scores have ranged from $3.5 trillion to $4.0 trillion through 2034.
-Although CBO has not yet produced a dynamic score of the final bill, we expect their estimates will be above the $4.1 trillion conventional score, based on their dynamic score of the House bill.

 * * *